CrateTools/CrateCamDB/README.md

 ### In Crate

-Crate ships with a snapshot of CrateCamDB and includes an *"Import JSON from CrateTools"* button in Settings → Camera Database that lets curators pull the latest version on demand.
+Crate ships with a snapshot of CrateCamDB.
+The Settings → Camera Database panel includes an **"Import JSON from CrateTools"** button that pulls the latest version from this repository on demand, merging new and corrected entries into the curator's local database.

 ### As a fetch endpoint